JM-34771765/ICT171-Minecraft-Server/WebpageInstructions.md

 Step 3: Navigate to the "Manage Domains" Section of the "Domain Management" menu, within your Cloudflare Dashboard for your account.
 Select "Manage" next to the domain you just registered.

 Step 4: Under the "Quick Actions" menu, select "Update DNS Configuration".
 This should navigate you to the DNS Records for your domain.
+Select "Add Record".

 Under Type, Select A (should be default)
 In the 'Name' Field, type '@'
-Under the 'IPv4 address' field, copy and past your EC2 Instance's IPv4 Address (found under your instance's summary page)
+Under the 'IPv4 address' field, copy and past your EC2 Instance's IPv4 Address (found under your instance's summary page) Switch the 'Proxy Status' Slider to off

 Save the Record.
 This will ensure that your domain now connects to your server.

+Step 5: For a minecraft server, you will need to set up an additional record.

+Under Type, Select SRV
+In the 'Name' Field, type '_minecraft._tcp'
+For both priority and weight select 0.
+For the 'Port' Field, type 25565 (or whatever port your server routes through, 25565 is the default) In the 'Target' Field, type '@'

+Save the Record.
+This should now allow players to connect to the minecraft server.

 You can also follow Cloudflare's reccommended steps to add more records, however they are not required for the server to run.

-Step 5: You may need to adjust your SSL/TLS Encryption mode.
+Step 6: You may need to adjust your SSL/TLS Encryption mode.
 To do this, navigate to the "SSL/TLS" menu, and select the "Overview" section.

 You should see a segment on the page showing your current encryption mode.
 Select the "configure" button within the segment, then scroll down and select "Full".